 Your financial relationships and dependencies

 It’s not just about you when it comes to your finances.
 If you’re dependent on financial help from someone else, especially someone whose own credit rating is low, that looks bad to lenders.

 What’s more is that, in the case of joint mortgages, both borrowers need to prove their worthiness.
 If you have a good credit score, but the other person doesn’t, lenders will consider you both to be untrustworthy and will not lend to you.

 How can I increase my chances of a mortgage agreement?

 It is usually suggested that first-time buyers work with a mortgage broker.
 Brokers will look over your financial history with you and give you guidance on what you need to do to be accepted for a mortgage.

 Register with Credibble today and you can get some insight straight away.
-Credibble’s analysis will show you what changes you can be making right now to improve your chances of being accepted for a mortgage.
+Credibble’s 24-Factor Credit Check will show you what changes you can be making right now to improve your chances of being accepted for a mortgage.

 A subscription to Credibble is cheaper than a takeaway.
 It could be a wise investment for your financial future.